What happens to inheritance rights after divorce? There are a few different scenarios to consider to answer this question:

 - With a will

 We’ll look at each scenario in turn.

 If you get a divorce and your ex-spouse dies without a will, the estate will be handled under Georgia intestate law.
 Under that law, an ex-spouse would not be an heir and would not inherit without a will.
 In addition, the children of an ex-spouse will not inherit unless they are also the biological children of the deceased.

 According to Georgia law, once a divorce has been finalized the now ex-spouse is usually considered to have been struck from any will created by the other ex-spouse prior to the divorce.
 As a result, the ex-spouse will usually not inherit from the estate.
 All assets of the estate will pass to other beneficiaries of the will.

-If for some reason a spouse still wants their former spouse to inherit after the divorce, they must state that intent in their will.
+If for some reason an ex- spouse still wants their former spouse to inherit after the divorce, they must state that intent in their will.
 If the deceased fails to mention that their divorced spouse is to inherit after the divorce has been finalized, the former spouse will be disinherited according to the probate laws in Georgia.

 Disclaimer: The information above is provided for general information only and should not be considered legal advice.
 Our probate lawyers provide legal advice to our clients after talking about the specific circumstances of the client’s situation.
 Our law firm cannot give you legal advice unless we understand your situation by talking with you.
 Please contact our law office to receive specific information about your situation.